 - those designed to handle Refinery products which are stored at ambient conditions.

 Marine Loading Arms for Refinery Products

-For a berth handling Refinery products which are stored at ambient conditions, it is common to have two pairs of loading arms to handle all non-refrigerated/pressurized products.
+For berth handling Refinery products that are stored at ambient conditions, it is common to have two pairs of loading arms to handle all non-refrigerated/pressurized products.
 Each pair of arms has a manifold such that one pair is dedicated to ‘white oils’ and one pair is dedicated to ‘black oils’.
 Product contamination is avoided by stripping and draining as part of the loading process, as follows:

 - After pumping to the tanker is complete, the MOV upstream of the manifold is closed.
 These MOVs are generally the double seal design, to ensure product segregation.

 - The liquid remaining in the manifold and the inboard section of the loading arm is then pumped out by the stripping pump.
-The stripping pump discharges either into the outboard section of the selected loading arm (i.e. onto the tanker) via a small ‘piggyback’ line, or back into the supply pipeline upstream of the MOV, or to the on-shore slops system.
+The stripping pump discharges either into the outboard section of the selected loading arm (i.e. onto the tanker) via a small ‘piggyback’ line, back into the supply pipeline upstream of the MOV, or to the on-shore slops system.

 - Any un-pumpable material in the manifold is drained into an on-shore slops drum at the berth, leaving the manifold and loading arms empty.

 For hydrocarbons stored at ambient conditions, the stripping pump should discharge into the outboard section of the loading arm because generally speaking the material has already been metered and therefore belongs to the customer.

 For a berth handling LPG or any other material stored under pressure, it is common to have a vapour return system to take the vapours displaced from a tanker during loading.
 The flow of returned vapour should be metered.
 The vapour return can be a separate loading arm, but it is common for an LPG loading arm to be designed with a ‘piggy-back’ vapour return line i.e. two loading arms in one.